rubyfu/RubyFu/en/module_0x3__network_kung_fu/nmap.md

 # Nmap

 ```
-gem install ruby-nmap ronin-scanners
+gem install ruby-nmap ronin-scanners gems
 ```
 As far as you understand how to use nmap and how basically it works, you'll find this lib is easy to use.
 You can do most of nmap functionality

 ### Basic Scan